Posted March 19, 2019

 Not many people start their higher education knowing that they want to be a periodontist.
 Luckily, pursuing a science-focused bachelor’s degree will set you on track to your future career.
 If you have any inclination that you would like to work in periodontics, consider shadowing a dentist or periodontist while completing your bachelor’s program.
 They can serve as a mentor as you apply for dental school.

-To become a skilled periodontist, candidates are expected to attend four years of dental school, as well as an additional three years of specialty training as a resident periodontist.
+To become a skilled periodontist, candidates are expected to attend four years of dental school.
+Candidates are then required to attend three years of specialty training as a resident periodontist.
 Once you decide to pursue the path to becoming a periodontist, understand that dental school and obtaining a residency are highly competitive.
-Do what you can to acquire additional experience and educational opportunities as they become available to you to add to your skillset to enable you to compete well when it is time to apply.
+Do what you can to acquire more experience and educational opportunities as they become available to you.
+Then, when it is time to apply, these additional skill sets will give you a more competitive application.

 Once you finish your residency, you have many avenues that you can pursue as a recently licensed periodontist.
-It is often assumed that most periodontists will go into practice, but that doesn’t have to be the case — a large number commit their careers to research or administration.
+It is often assumed that most periodontists will go into practice.
+That doesn’t have to be the case — a large number commit their careers to research or administration.

-You can explore your options at large medical facilities or private practices by requesting informational interviews to learn more about their company culture and expectations.
+You can explore your options at large medical facilities or private practices.
+To do so, request informational interviews to learn more about their company culture and expectations.
 To better your odds when applying for positions, write numerous revisions of your resume with the help and critique from your advisor.
 If you are looking forward to creating your own schedule and being your own boss, consider taking the leap toward starting your own practice.

 Developing your own practice will take time and energy commitment, financial backing, and a lot of pre-planning.
-During the final months of your residency, it may be wise to work on a business plan that incorporates your envisioned capacity, revenue, expense management, patient service, and team.
+During the final months of your residency, it may be wise to work on a business plan.
+Make sure it incorporates your envisioned capacity, revenue, expense management, patient service, and team.
 Identifying each of these elements will empower you to attract investors and potential partners.

 The pay as a periodontist can be lucrative depending on where you live and work.
 Choose a community to invest yourself in and a community you are passionate about serving.
 You can be of service to your neighbors by pursuing your path to becoming a periodontist.